Lead management is a complex process that requires a lot of effort and work.

 When generating leads, it is inevitable that there will be those who are unqualified, but those that you need to be focused on are qualified leads.

-Although lead management is a complicated process, there are principles that can help you convert more leads.
+Although lead management is a complicated process, there are principles that can help you convert more leads into sales.

 In this article, you will find out which are 5 lead management best practices that will help you to convert more leads and score more sales.

 Lead management best practice #1 – Define your ideal buyer persona